Public broadcasting in the United States: Public Broadcasting Act of 1967

 The passage of the Public Broadcasting Act of 1967 – which was signed by President Lyndon B. Johnson, and was modeled in part after a 1965 study on educational television by the Carnegie Corporation of New York – precipitated the development of the current public broadcasting system in the U.S. The legislation established the Corporation for Public Broadcasting (CPB), a private entity that is charged with facilitating programming diversity among public broadcasters, the development and expansion of non-commercial broadcasting, and providing funding to local stations to help them create programs; the CPB receives funding earmarked by the federal government as well as through public and private donations.
 While the intention of the act was to develop public television and radio, a revision of the bill had removed all mention of radio from the original text; Michigan Senator Robert Griffin suggested changing the name of what was to be called the Public Television Act, and last-minute changes were subsequently made to the bill (with references incorporating radio into the bill being re-added with Scotch Tape) before the law was passed by Congress and signed by Johnson.

-Cancellation of funding in 2025
+Cancellation of funding by Donald Trump

 As of July 17, 2025, Congress under the direction of president Donald Trump cancelled all federal funding for public broadcasting.
 Meanwhile, a national poll of likely voters released in July found 53% trusted public media in the United States, compared to 35% for the media in general.

+On January 5, 2026, the Corporation for Public Broadcasting, which funded NPR and PBS, as well as many local TV and radio stations, announced that its board had voted to dissolve the organization after legislators removed $500 million worth of funding from the company.